 It takes radical ambition to change an organization’s culture.
 Culture changes, though, are long-term exercises.
 An incrementalist approach, and the patience that comes with it, is key.
 Incrementalism enables proper evaluation and measurement of the progress made.

 Death by a Thousand Cuts (or a Dozen)

-The arm of the law is long, and may soon get longer.
+The arm of the law is long and may soon get longer.
 While cases of the U.S. government bringing Foreign Corrupt Practices Act enforcement actions against corporations around the world tapered last year compared to 2016, the renewed U.S. sanctions against Iran promise a coming spike in prosecutions.
 Corruption, of any kind, can be systematic in an organization’s culture.
 Typically, though, it isn’t.
-The incidents are few in number, many times isolated in large, sprawling operations, and yet still “big” in terms of legal, financial and reputational impact.
+The incidents are few in number and many times isolated in large, sprawling operations, yet still “big” in terms of legal, financial, and reputational impact.
 It may not be a radical solution in terms of wholesale changes to the organization’s culture that is needed, but more of an incrementalist “upgrade” of the company’s compliance regime.

 Rot at the Top Sets the Tone

 When there’s rot at the top in the form of a scandal involving the CEO (e.g., WPP’s Sir Martin Sorrell), the “tone” from a company’s leadership quickly loses credibility.
 CEO-level rot naturally calls into question the authenticity of that tone, almost regardless of what leadership tries to do to rectify the situation.